 All that being said, I think that others could benefit from a Date a Week without the responsibility of writing a blog and they might even enjoy the process!

-Which is why I am launching Date a Week 2.0!
+Which is why I am launching Date-a-Week.com!
 I will be putting my theory about dating every week to the test by coercing friends to go on a date every week for a month, COVID-19 be damned!
 (Jk, everyone has to totally be vigilant and use best practices to stay safe!)

-Brittany and Cornelius will be going on dates every week (not with each other) for the month of September and then writing about their experience.
+My first Date-a-Week(ers) are Brittany and Cornelius.
+Click HERE to learn more about them, including: their jobs, their passions, and their past loves.
+They will be going on dates every week (not with each other) for the month of September and then writing about their experience.
 Maybe they will be more comfortable dating, maybe they will find out if they are really ready for a relationship, maybe they will fall in love – who knows?
 But, each week you can expect an update.
 Who’s next?
 Anyone want to give it a try in October?
 You can DM me on the @dateaweekla Instagram or you can email me at email@example.com if you're interested.